Traction Osteophytes Formation In Cervical

 Types of Cervical Osteophytes

-• Traction Spurs: Project horizontally from the vertebral margin, formed by longitudinal ligament and annular fiber traction eva.mpg.de.
+• Traction Spurs: Project horizontally from the vertebral margin, formed by longitudinal and annular fiber traction eva.mpg.de.

 • Claw (Hook) Spurs: Curved, interlocking projections from adjacent vertebrae, representing advanced osteophytic remodeling and partial vertebral fusion eva.mpg.de.